sakundi/sakundi-docs/docs/docs/user-section/install-iden3.md

 This guide explains how to install and deploy the [iden3-contracts](https://github.com/iden3/contracts) and the [zk-passport](https://github.com/rarimo/zk-passport) on a BlockDAG EVM-compatible network.

-## List of Iden3 Smart contracts deployed in BlockDag testnet
+## List of Iden3 Smart Contracts deployed in BlockDag testnet

 If you don't want to deploy the contracts yourself, just use the already available in BlockDag testnet, at the following addresses: